 - Promethean (UK-based interactive whiteboard company) – 1 year in the UK as a Teaching and Learning Adviser and 1 year overseas (China, Russia, Denmark) and some other European work.
 Whilst very exciting, living out of a suitcase was not something I wanted to do long-term…..

 - Masters Degree at Huddersfield University in Multimedia and E-learning (2013).
 My dissertation was on pupil perspectives on mobile learning.
-I learned a huge amount from speaking to pupils and it has had an impact on my work since I completed it.

 I have always had a passion for education.
 I never set out to go into ‘technology’, but when I realised my pupils were learning better, it was something I wanted to explore and, unexpectedly, I have now followed this career for almost 25 years!
 My focus has always been very firmly on the ‘teaching and learning’ side of the technology that we use and my heart is firmly set on creating the best environment we can for all learners.